Solid

 specified in the action against the physical and logical properties of the

-device; if the predicate holds, the action is included.
+device; if the conditions for the predicate match, the action is included.
 This is, of course, not

 limited to Plasma Desktop: any application can similarly query Solid for